-This past weekend, John and I decided it was time to get the big bike out and go for a long ride.
+This past weekend, John and I decided it was time to go for a ride exploring the Ojai Valley by motorcycle.
 The last few months have been chilly and rainy and we missed our fun outings on that big beamer.

 So we packed a couple of overnight bags and since there was a thick marine layer lingering in the early afternoon, we headed up an over the San Marcos Pass looking for sunshine.